On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Well-posedness analysis

-Considering \eqref{JMGT-Westervelt} or \eqref{JMGT-Kuznetsov} on all of $\mathbb{R}^d$ rather than on a bounded domain leads to big difference in particular with respect to the decay rates that can be proven.
-Like in the previous subsection, we consider the dissipative setting $\delta=b-\tau c^2>0$ here.
+on all of $\mathbb{R}^d$, rather than on a bounded domain, leads to significant differences, particularly with respect to the provable decay rates. \MarginRone{25.} Like in the previous subsection, we consider the dissipative setting $\delta=b-\tau c^2>0$ here.
 First of all, for the linear \SMGT\, equation, in \cite{PellicerSaidHouari:2019} the pointwise ODE resulting from application of the spatial Fourier transform to \eqref{MGT}

 is considered.
 Using an appropriately constructed Lyapunov function, a pointwise estimate in spatial Fourier domain of the form

 is established by Pellicer and Said-Houari in \cite{PellicerSaidHouari:2019}, which allows them to prove the decay estimate